BitcoinQnA/BitcoinPrivacyGuide/separate.md

 **Bonus**

-* For easier mix management and 24/7 remixing ensure you make use of Whirlpool GUI and the Whirlpool CLI implementations that come packaged with myNode, Nodl and RoninDojo.
+* For easier mix management and 24/7 remixing you can pair your Samourai Wallet with Whirlpool GUI (a desktop app) and Whirlpool CLI that come packaged with myNode, Nodl and RoninDojo.
 The graphic below is an example of how it all fits together.

 <p align="center">
 <img src="https://raw.githubusercontent.com/BitcoinQnA/BitcoinPrivacyGuide/master/assets/images/RD1.png" class=responsive width="550" height="300" maxheight="300" />